meetzaveri/img-sharing-redux-app/README.md

 # redux-instagram
-An Image Sharing App made with Redux and React.
+Simple Image Sharing App made with Redux and React.
 Used Redux for maintaining state tree.

 Check the demo here - https://redux-image-app-ngxodurzvr.now.sh/